a2x/cs2-dumper/README.md

 An external offset/interfaces dumper for Counter-Strike 2, written in Rust.

+*Note:* New commits are being pushed regularly to the [dev](https://github.com/a2x/cs2-dumper/tree/dev) branch.

 # Usage

 You can either download the latest release from [Releases](https://github.com/a2x/cs2-dumper/releases) or build it yourself.
 Note that building it yourself requires Rust's nightly toolchain.